Parashah 3: Lekh L'kha (Get yourself out)

-You would think that Avram, after hearing those words from YHWH Himself, would do his best to be a good, God-fearing "chosen" man who "toed the line" and trusted God with all his heart - but what does he do?
+Anyway, you would think that Avram - after hearing those words in Genesis 12:1-3 from YHWH Himself - would do his best to be a good, God-fearing "chosen" man who "toed the line" and trusted God with all his heart - but what does he do?
 Take a look:

 Genesis 12: 11 When he came close to Egypt and was about to enter, he said to Sarai his wife, "Here now, I know that you are a good-looking woman; 12 so that when the Egyptians see you, they will say, 'This is his wife,' and kill me but keep you alive.
 13 Please say that you are my sister, so that it will go well with me for your sake, and so that I will stay alive because of you."

 While this was not exactly a lie (because in Genesis 20:12-20, we learn that Sarah was actually Avram's half-sister), Avram DID hide the truth in hopes of protecting himself - which revealed he didn't trust YHWH 100 percent.
 Let's take a quick look at that passage which reveals that Avram, several chapters from now, still had not learned to trust YHWH completely: